momiah/iOS-Test/readme.md

 You will earn points for good documentation, error handling and appropriate use of third party and built in frameworks and libraries.

+All apps must work for both iPhone (5S, 6, 6 Plus) and iPad (Air, Mini with Retina Display).

+All apps must work with iOS 8.4+.

 **Please be as creative as you can, from your pull request, you have up to 2 days to pass the test**.

 ## Networking